AdSegura/node-laravel-encryptor/README.md

         * serialize_mode: `<string>` [optional] [default] `<php>` values `<php>`|`<json>`
     * serialize driver: `class to serialize` [optional]
 * throw EncryptorError

+##### options.key_length
+If you use aes-128-cbc value should be 128
+If you use aes-256-cbc value should be 256 or you can omit, it's a default value.

 ### Methods
 #### encrypt(data, force_serialize)